merenlab/merenlab.org/tutorials/infant-gut/index.md

 <span class="extra-info-header">For people in a rush</span>

 Computing ANI can take a long time especially if you don't have many threads to share.
-Your data pack contains the ANI percent identity file that emerges from the previous command line that you can import into your pan database if you don't want to run the command and move on:
+Your data-pack contains the ANI percent identity file that emerges from the previous command line that you can import into your pan database if you don't want to run the command and move on:

 ``` bash
 anvi-import-misc-data additional-files/pangenomics/ANI_percentage_identity.txt \